 A total of 271 serious adverse event have been registered, that is, 1 in every 36,000.
 These figures should be multiplied by 10-100 (that is, the real number is between 1:3600 and 1:360), and considering that the quantity of administered doses was lower than the quantity of sold doses, which is quite possibly overestimated, they should be multiplied by an additional factor.

-According to VAERS, 140 people died after vaccination over the last 20 years (129 of them were children under 12 years of age), and 534 people became disables (444 children).
+According to VAERS, 140 people died after vaccination over the last 20 years (129 of them were children under 12 years of age), and 534 people became disabled (444 children).

 Considering that VAERS registers 1%-10% of all side effects, it turns out that 64 to 640 children die each year after vaccination, and 220-2,220 become disabled.